TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-01_Global_Infrastructure.md

 - **AWS AZ**: An AWS Availability Zone consists of one or more discrete data centers.
 - **AWS Local Zones**: AWS Local Zones place compute, storage, database, and other select AWS services closer to end-users.
 - **High Availability**: Not being dependent on a single data center.
 This enables easy failovers, reduces latency and ensures there is always a data center available.
-- **AWS Cloudfront**: An AWS Service that stores your data in AWS partner's data centers around the world, reducing latency by routing traffic to the nearest Edge.
+- **AWS Cloudfront**: An AWS Service that stores your data in AWS data centers around the world, reducing latency by routing traffic to the nearest Edge.
-- **Edge Location**: A data center of an AWS Partner that is used for the AWS backbone network (and AWS Cloudfront).
+- **Edge Location**: A AWS data center that is located very close to the clients in order to reduce latency.
+You can not run AWS workloads directly on these, instead the services themselves make use of them through other services such as Cloudfront or Route 53.

 ## Exercise
 ### Sources